bernhardAxonIvy/doc/source/engine-guide/getting-started/_webserver.rst

     port 8080 by default.
   * **HTTPS** Like HTTP but secure.
 It uses TLS to encrypt the communication between the web browser and server.
 Axon.ivy Engine uses port 8443 by default.
-  * **AJP** This protocol is used to communicate with a Microsoft IIS or Apache httpd front-end server.
-AJP means Apache Jakarta Protocol.
+  * **AJP** This protocol is used to integrate Microsoft IIS or Apache httpd as :ref:`reverse proxy <reverse-proxy>` server.
 Axon.ivy Engine uses port 8009 by default.
+AJP is deprecated and will be removed in future versions of Axon.ivy Engine use HTTP or HTTPS to integrate a revesee proxy.

   Have a look at the :ref:`ivy.yaml <ivy-webserver-yaml>` to see what other parts of the webserver and its connectors can be adjusted for your needs.